 In addition, if you like crowded places, then you will probably enjoy the the Chatham Northeast neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 96.7% of neighborhoods in the U.S., with 28,654 people per square mile living here.
 Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The Chatham Northeast neighborhood is among the top 5% of American neighborhoods in terms of walkability.

-In addition, one of the unique characteristics of the Chatham Northeast neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.0% of the neighborhoods in America.
+In addition, the Chatham Northeast neighborhood stands out for having an average per capita income lower than 97.0% of the neighborhoods in the United States.

 More people work in manufacturing and as laborers here in the Chatham Northeast neighborhood than in 95.7% of the neighborhoods in America.
 Despite the loss of manufacturing jobs across the nation, this neighborhood remains a place where, compared to other parts of the country, you will find many laborers and manufacturers.